rmutt92/obsidian-counter/README.md

 - Nested key is not supported.
 - Automatic creation of a metadata key in YAML frontmatter is not supported.

-## Contributing
+## Contribution

-The Counter plugin is open source, and contributions are welcome.
+Counter is open source, and contributions are welcome.
 If you would like to contribute, please submit a pull request with your changes, or pitch me the wonderful idea.
 This plugin and the developper is fueled by [☕️](https://www.buymeacoffee.com/rmutt1992m)